yehiahesham/Navigation_RL_Agent/README.md

 # Navigation_RL_Agent
 Project-1 of Udacity Deep Reinforcement Learning Nanodegree.
-Trainning an agent to navigate (and collect bananas!) in a large, square world.
+Training an agent to navigate (and collect bananas!) in a large, square world.

 [//]: # (Image References)